pandas-dev/pandas/doc/source/faq.rst

 - max_columns: max dataframe columns to display. a wider frame will trigger a summary view, unless `expand_repr` is True and HTML output is disabled.
 - max_rows: max dataframe rows display. a longer frame will trigger a summary view.
-- width: width of display screen in characters.
-When using a terminal, setting this to None will trigger auto-detection of terminal width.
+- width: width of display screen in characters, used to determine the width of lines when expand_repr is active,  Setting this to None will trigger auto-detection of terminal width, this only works for proper terminals, not IPython frontends such as ipnb. width is ignored in IPython notebook, since the browser provides horizontal scrolling.
-- height: height of display screen.
-When using a terminal, setting this to None will trigger auto-detection of terminal height.

 IPython users can use the IPython startup file to import pandas and set these options automatically when starting up.